bradtumy/credential-service/README.md

 # Credential Service

 A robust microservice designed for creating, managing, and verifying **W3C-compliant Verifiable Credentials (VCs)**.
 This service allows organizations to issue credentials, link them to **Decentralized Identifiers (DIDs)**, and enable secure, privacy-preserving verification across multiple platforms.
+The platform now ships with agent-mode helpers so AI agents can safely act on behalf of humans with scoped, short-lived credentials.

 ## 🚀 5-Minute Quickstart